 What is so special about Human Factors?

-Having both the factors – psychological and physical aspects of technology, we can have a successful enterprise UX.
 If technology is not optimally designed and developed to prevent errors, speed up the data entry, be convenient to carry around and so on, it would negatively impact the business operations and can even lead to severe accidents and disasters.
 Definetly, standard user research methods can restrict the need for a streamlined process to get improved design of an interface.
 Although, the methods for documenting and quantifying the relevant components of user experience, including critical and non-critical decision points, click-paths, key-strokes and cognitive fatigue come right from the human factors domain.
 For instance, human factors experts can quantify exactly and in numerous ways how distracted drivers are who text on their phones.
 Such insights make significant impact on design of enterprise software, especially tools that are used in industrial space.

 User research in any technology design process is important.
 Methods for user research should be selected by experts as they should know the best pros and cons of each are, and which goals will help meet the business objectives.
 However, the human factors expertise may not always be required as a part of the user research process, but it is for a secret weapon, while we are handling complex enterprise operations and technology challenges.
 Ensure your research and development team has the appropriate expertise for your business and technology projects.